Automattic/jetpack/readme.txt

 * Slideshow: Add slideshow images to Open Graph tags when using the Slideshow block.
 * Social Icons: Remove Google+, uses the generic Google now.
 * Theme Tools: Ensure Featured Content tag is retained on a post after saving.
 Thanks Anis Ladram, you're a Jetpack contributor now!
+* Uninstalling Jetpack: Prevent notice about JETPACK__PLUGIN_DIR already being defined when programmatically uninstalling Jetpack.
+(But why would you uninstall?)
 * Widgets: Remove the Cookies & Consents Banner (not just hide it) after consenting.
 Thanks Tony Tettinger!